Skip to Content (Press Enter) Skip to Footer (Press Enter)

 • A memorial service to be held after the body is buried or cremated

 Knowing the answers to these questions will help you and your chosen provider get the services you want.
-Find a nearby Afterall provider to assist you in making the right decisions for your family.
+Find a nearby provider to assist you in making the right decisions for your family.

 The FCA says that funeral directors are business people who “deserve to be paid for what they do” but that the funeral consumer’s job is to be well-educated about options and find an “honest, flexible funeral director who will honor your choices with caring and dignity.